dpuelz/Quantitative-Reasoning-II/README.md

 ## Exercises

-There will be individual, weekly exercises to be turned in via ....
+There will be individual, weekly exercises to be turned in via Populi.
+They will be posted here and each will consist of two parts: *(i)* Reading and free response questions related to course discussion and material, and *(ii)* Computing exercises from the following [website](https://dtkaplan.github.io/QR2-computing/).

 ## Software